-Rooftop cargo bags are not small but installing one shouldn’t be an arduous process.
-The Roofbag cargo carrier comes with an abrasion pad and straps and fits most car types, with or without roof racks.
+Rooftop cargo bags are not small, but installing one shouldn’t be arduous.
+The Roofbag cargo carrier has an abrasion pad and straps and fits most car types, with or without roof racks.
 If adjusted correctly, you should be done setting it up in minutes.

 This isn’t a huge downside, but the roof bag comes in two sizes, 11 and 15 cubic feet.
-Compared to other offerings, these sizes fall right in the middle, so the bag can handle a decent amount of luggage but isn’t the largest rooftop cargo bag there.
+Compared to other offerings, these sizes fall right in the middle so that the bag can handle a decent amount of luggage but isn’t the largest rooftop cargo bag there.

 If the bag is over-filled or something impedes the track, you risk the zipper failing or popping off the way.
 Avoid this by packing similarly sized items and avoiding overstuffing.
 I also used extra straps to cinch everything down; the included straps worked fine, and I didn’t notice any wear, but peace of mind came with a couple of extras, especially when driving fast.

-For the vast majority of environmental conditions I encountered, the bag’s contents remained dry and sturdy.
+The bag’s contents remained dry and sturdy for most environmental conditions.
 Even during extreme situations, the bag held up.
 3-inch flaps and no exposed stitching primarily protect the weaker elements around the zipper.
-Make sure to position the zippers facing the back of the car; this way, the wind doesn’t lift up the flap and let rain settle around the zipper track.
+Make sure to position the zippers facing the back of the car; this way, the wind doesn’t lift the flap and let rain settle around the zipper track.

-The Roofbag Carrier Bag works best when filled close to capacity (think 70-95%).
+The Roofbag Carrier Bag works best when filled close to capacity (70-95%).
 If you’re using the bag to transport a small number of items, they may slide to the back of the bag, putting more pressure on the zipper.
 The uneven shape of the pack may also lead to more flapping.
 While initially harmless (despite the sound), excessive flapping can accelerate material rubbing against the straps, which impacts the effectiveness of the waterproofing.

 2. Asani Cargo Carrier Bag